peter.bike

 The northbound platform is at street level, accessible without a ramp or elevator from the street.
 Accessing the northbound platform requires crossing a single track used infrequently by freight.

-The southbound platform is only accessible via a bridge over the tracks.
+The southbound platform is only accessible via a bridge over the tracks from the northbound platform.
 Each side of the bridge is accessible via a single elevator.

 South San Francisco